John S. Jacobs: Family and death

-In the mid-1860s, aged about 50, John S. Jacobs married Englishwoman Elleanor Ashland, who had two children from a previous relationship.
-The only child they had together, Joseph Ramsey Jacobs, was born about 1866.
-(Note: When Harriet Jacobs visited her brother's family in 1867/68, Joseph was described as a "toddler".)
+In 1862, aged nearly 50, John S. Jacobs married Elleanor Ashland, a White Englishwoman who already had two children from a previous relationship.
+The marriage certificate is the only place where his middle name Swanson appears.
+Its origin remains unclear.
+The only child they had together, Joseph Ramsey Jacobs, was born in 1866.
+When his sister came to England for a second and last time in 1867/68, the siblings were able to meet for the third time since 1850.
+(Note: The second meeting having been in New York where John had come on one of his voyages.)

-In 1873, he returned to the U.S. together with his wife and the three children to live in Cambridge, Massachusetts, close to his sister and her daughter Louisa Matilda.
+In 1873, Jacobs returned to the U.S. together with his wife and the three children to live in Cambridge, Massachusetts, close to his sister and her daughter Louisa Matilda.
 He died the same year, on December 19, 1873.
 Having been invited by Louisa Matilda, William Lloyd Garrison participated in the funeral.
 Harriet and Louisa Matilda Jacobs later were interred at his side in Mount Auburn Cemetery.

-His widow stayed in the United States until her death in 1903, but it seems that there was no further contact between Harriet Jacobs' family and hers.
+His widow stayed in the United States until her death in 1903, but it seems that there was little contact between Harriet Jacobs' family and hers.
 Harriet's biographer Jean Fagan Yellin supposes that Elleanor Jacobs severed the ties so that her children would not fall victims to American racism.
-Seemingly Joseph Ramsey Jacobs was able to "pass for white".
+Census data list Joseph Ramsey Jacobs as "White".
+He died in 1961 without issue.